-Breastfeeding requires not only a lot of commitment- but also a lot of in yourself.
+Breastfeeding requires a lot of trust and faith in yourself.

 It can be hard to keep on nursing your baby without knowing exactly how many calories your baby is taking in – or even how much!

-While there are definitely mothers who have a more difficult time producing milk- it is pretty amazing how for the most part– your body creates exactly what your baby needs.
+While there are certainly mothers who will have struggles producing enough milk for their baby, for the most part, your body creates what your baby needs.
+It’s pretty incredible!

 Calories in Breast Milk